Mini-class

 Gradient Form When Using Estimator $\hat{k}$

-When we use some estimator $\hat{k}$ (with stop-gradient) as a reward penalty, the shaped reward is $\tilde{R} = R - \beta \cdot \text{sg}(\hat{k})$, and the policy gradient becomes:
+For the next few paragraphs, focus only on the policy-gradient term itself.
+I am not folding in extra effects from learned critics, GAE, baseline fitting error, or normalization.
+In that simplified setting, when we use some estimator $\hat{k}$ (with stop-gradient) inside reward shaping, the shaped reward is $\tilde{R} = R - \beta \cdot \text{sg}(\hat{k})$, and the policy gradient becomes:

 $$ \nabla_\theta \tilde{J} = \mathbb{E}_{q_\theta}\left[s_\theta \cdot (R - \beta \cdot \hat{k})\right] $$